What I can help with

 And that doesn’t just mean a romantic partner or a family, but all relationships!
 Humans do and feel best when they are part of a rich ecosystem of relationships and connections.
 What that looks like is individual and unique to each of us.
 Often we find it hard to know, acknowledge, navigate and communicate our authentic self, needs, desires and boundaries.

-Relationships can confront us with our deepest fears through attachment patterns, our biggest insecurities, our shadows, defenses and flaws, as well as our light, innate wisdom, love and gifts.
+Relationships of all kinds can confront us with our deepest fears through attachment patterns, our biggest insecurities, our shadows, defenses and flaws, as well as our light, innate wisdom, love and gifts.
 Both aspects can be equally challenging and thus relationships offer a rich ground for self-exploration, healing and growth - if we are able to explore why we are finding things challenging, develop self-awareness and new patterns.
 Therapy gives us the space to explore and do that work, in a safe and attuned manner.

 I work with clients practising different relationship styles and I am Gender, Sex and Relationship Diversity (GSRD) affirming.